walt-1/DNA-Patient-List/README.md

 After cloning the Repo :

-1. open a terminal and run `tesrpc` [ `-s 'test'` flags will always create the same account addresses ]
+1. open a terminal and run `testrpc` [ `-s 'test'` flags will always create the same account addresses ]

 1. open a separate terminal window, locate to the `blockchain` folder and run `truffle migrate` to deploy the contracts onto your testrpc.